 - The Reading Test is not timed, and taken on a computer

 - A one-time testing fee of $20 will be charged unless the student is eligible for a Fee Waiver.

 - Bring picture ID with you.
 Arrive on time.
 Before paying the testing fee, go to the assigned testing room unless otherwise directed.

-Practice questions are available for review (on the right-side column, select Free Sample Questions.
-Review the Sentence Skills and Reading exercises only - DO NOT USE the Math or ESL questions).
+- Practice questions are available for review (on the right-side column, select Free Sample Questions.
+Review the Reading exercises only).

 Special testing instructions for students with an IEP or 504 plan: